Yukihiro Takahashi: Personal life

-Takahashi was born in Tokyo, and began playing music from an early age.
-He was married to Emiko Takahashi (1980-1992) & Kiyomi Takahashi (1993-2023).
+Takahashi was born in Tokyo.
+His older brother, Nobuyuki Takahashi, is a music producer and former member of The Fingers.
+His older sister, Mie Ito, is considered a pioneer of public relations in the Japanese fashion industry.
+His nephew, Soichiro Ito, is the designer of the fashion brand "soe".
+Takahashi was married to Emiko Takahashi from 1980 to 1992, and to Kiyomi Takahashi (formerly a non-no model) from 1993 until his death in 2023.

+Outside of music, Takahashi maintained a highly active career in fashion design.
+Throughout his life, he was the designer for numerous brands, including Brother, Buzz Brother, Bricks, Bricks-MONO, and YUKIHIRO TAKAHASHI COLLECTION.
+He also produced the runway music for Yohji Yamamoto's Paris Collection shows.
+He maintained a close friendship with actor Naoto Takenaka and frequently appeared in surreal sketch comedy routines on Takenaka's television shows.
+Takahashi also briefly hosted the popular late-night radio program All Night Nippon in 1983.

+Takahashi was an avid, obsessive fisherman—a hobby he originally took up as a treatment for neurosis, which eventually led him to become the president of the "Tokyo Tsurukame Fishing Club".
+He spent much of his later life residing in Karuizawa, Nagano, a town he frequented since childhood due to his family's villa, and incidentally the exact location where he first met Haruomi Hosono years prior.

 Health and death

 Takahashi suffered from headaches from the beginning of summer 2020.
 While Takahashi initially thought that these were migraines, he finally underwent an MRI scan.
 It was discovered that the headaches were the result of a brain tumor.
 On August 13, 2020, Takahashi underwent surgery to remove the tumor; he announced that there were no after effects and that he would devote himself to treatment.
 On October 20, 2020, Takahashi announced through his social media that he had completed his course of treatment following the surgery.

 On January 11, 2023, Takahashi died in Karuizawa, Nagano, from aspiration pneumonia, a complication of the brain tumor.
 He was 70.